 Benefits Coconut Oil For Dogs

 With all of the gross byproducts found in many dry pet foods these days, your dog’s gut might not be as healthy as you think.

-Adding coconut oil to your dog’s diet can have a wondrous effect on your pet’s digestion and vitality.
+Adding a made-for-pets coconut oil to your dog’s diet can have a wondrous effect on your pet’s digestion and vitality.

 When ingested, coconut oil:

 - Improves absorption of nutrients into the bloodstream

 The improved digestion provides increased energy and promotes a healthy, active lifestyle, which can be especially useful for dogs who have become sedentary.

 Coconut oil for dogs can also be helpful in healing digestive disorders like inflammatory bowel syndrome or colitis.

 If your pet is tipping the scales a little on the hefty side, adding coconut oil to his diet can help.

 Coconut oil balances the thyroid, which regulates metabolism.